 Another 2800 hours of apprenticeship hours to go!
 Sign on with an apprenticeship employer and with full-time work, you could be done in 1 1/2 to 2 years.

 Upon completion of your Level I and II in-class theory and hands-on training, plus a 220 hour placement, St. Louis will issue a Certificate of Completion that is recognized by the Ontario College of Trades and employers.
 Your log book of apprenticeship hours is a critical piece to earning your Certificate of Apprenticeship/ Qualifications issued by the Ministry of Ontario.
-In November, you will receive your well-deserved official Hairstyling & Barber Training Certificate from St. Louis.
+On Friday, November 16, 2018, you will receive your well-deserved official Hairstyling & Barber Training Certificate from St. Louis.
 SAVE THE DATE!
 Come to this graduation ceremony and celebrate your achievement!

 After meeting all in-class requirements at St. Louis and logging 220 hours toward your apprenticeship, you are on your way to earning your Certificate of Apprenticeship Qualifications in Hairstyling.